Red Sox vs. Athletics Player Props Betting Odds

-The Boston Red Sox host the Oakland Athletics at Fenway Park on Saturday at 4:10 PM ET.
-Those looking to place a player prop wager can find odds for Rafael Devers and others in this matchup.
+The Boston Red Sox host the Oakland Athletics at Fenway Park on Sunday at 1:35 PM ET.
+Those looking to place a player prop bet can find odds on Brent Rooker and others in this matchup.

 Bet on this matchup or its props with BetMGM!